-Since I adopted Zeus, a mixed breed puppy from a local shelter, I took an interest in the lives of stray dogs and the adoption process.
+Since I adopted Zeus, a mixed-breed puppy from a local shelter, I took an interest in the lives of stray animals and the adoption process.

 A Cat and Their Reputation

 Cats can be pretty intimidating for a new member of the feline-loving community.
 They have a reputation for being temperamental and cold, which can dissuade many.
 They are also known for their claws and are quick to draw them out if something is not pleasant for them.

 If you are thinking about getting a cat as your new companion, there are a few things you should know about this brilliant but complex animal.